signalapp/Signal-Pods/MobileCoin/README.md

 Note: To build libmobilecoin, run `make` in [libmobilecoin-ios-artifacts](./Vendor/libmobilecoin-ios-artifacts).

+## Secrets

+New contributors should follow the directions in the [Secrets' README.md](./secrets/README.md) to get access to the keys used in internal testing.

 ## Overview

 MobileCoin is a payment network with no central authority.
 The fundamental goal of the network is to safely and